 On this day in 1911, the Norwegian explorer Roald Amundsen became the first human being to reach the South Pole - an incredible feat that is sometimes overshadowed by the sad fate of Robert Falcon Scott, his British competitor.

 Amundsen reached the South Pole, beating Scott's ill-fated expedition.
-Equipped with traditional dogsleds, rather than Scott's motorised sleds, which broke, and ponies, which froze, he used survival skills learned from Eskimos, including fur boots, snowshoes, ice caves and igloos.
+Equipped with traditional dogsleds, rather than Scott's motorised sledges, which broke, and ponies, which froze, he used survival skills learned from Eskimos, including fur boots, snowshoes, ice caves and igloos.
 Amundsen killed dogs for fresh meat as he went and dressed his men in reindeer skins rather than wool.

 Scott was devastated to arrive at the South Pole and find Amundsen's tent there, complete with spare supplies and a message for the King of Norway for Scott to bring home should Amundsen not return safely.
 It was, of course, Scott who died in a blizzard, just 18 kilometres (11 miles) from the safety of a supply base equipped with ample food and clothing.